Nomadic farming:

 (vi) Preservation of fodder which are in abundance in the south into hay and silage and transported to the north during the dry season.

-(vii) Provision of cattle tracks/paths for easy passage of herds to prevent destruction of crops along their route.
+(vii) Provision of cattle tracks/paths for easy passage of herds to prevent the destruction of crops along their route.

 (viii) Castration of animals with undesirable traits long before the journey.